 Any amateur golfers reading this will know how playing regularly is key to getting better at this most annoying of sports; a period away from the course is often reflected by lots of shanks and anger-inducing slices.

 The same, to some extent, appears to be the case for Grand National winners.
-Some 80% of the last ten champions had run within the previous 50 days of their Aintree triumph, with Neptune Collonges away from action for just 56 days prior to his 2012 victory.
+Some 76% of the champions since the year 2000 having had a run within the previous 40 days of their Aintree triumph.
+Papillon in 2000 and Monty’s Pass in 2003 had just 20 days between runs.

 Match practice, it seems, can be considered just as much a bonus in National Hunt racing as it is in any other sport.